Effects of This Work.

 After awhile, people often experience slow changes in their daily-life behavior.
 This happens at about the speed of plants.
-Your eyes might not see the change happening – but the slow moving-ness seems to do it’s thing.
+Your eyes might not see the change happening – but usually the slow moving-ness seems to do it’s thing.

-what is it, though, what do we do? – My best-favorite answer to this question is not words but instead, trying a short practice.
+My best-favorite answer to this question is not words but instead, trying a short practice.

 Meanwhile, some aspects of you may be less prone to change.
 Our neuro/body types vary so much, and our social environments vary a great deal.
 All this seems to mean that what extent and what speed of change matches one person, may not work for someone else.